drashland/website-v2/docs/sinco/v4.x/2_tutorials/4_element/5_upload_files.md

    const { browser, page } = await buildFor("chrome");
    await page.location("http://localhost:8000");
    const fileInput = await page.querySelector("#file");

    // We need `resolve` because Sinco requires an absolute path await fileInput.file(resolve("./hello.json"));
    await browser.close();
    ```

-Here you are going to create your headless browser instance, and navigate to
+   Here you are going to create your headless browser instance and navigate to
    your local web server.
-Once the page has loaded, you will select the element you
+Once the page has loaded, you will select the element
-created, and upload a file to it.
+   you created and upload a file to it.

-2. Create your `hello.json`
+2. Create your `hello.json` file to use with the `fileInput.file()` call.

-   This is a placeholder used to attach to your file input, given we can't
+   This is a placeholder used to attach to your file input, given we cannot
    expect every person to have the same file at the same location!

    ```json